 Barre chords on the guitar can be quite demanding in the beginning.
 To play a barre chord (can also be called bar chord or barré chord) you have to press down several strings with one finger at the same time, see picture to the right.
 This isn’t an easy thing to do before the involved muscles have been strengthened.
 But all there’s to it are patience as you by time will get stronger.

 It’s very much worth the effort to learn barre chords as it lays many possibilities in front of you with these chords.
 The advantages with barre chords are primarily: 1) they are movable and, 2) have the same fingerings which make them easy to memorize.

 The reason it’s called ”E shape” depends on that the fingerings are the same as for chords that emerge from various E chords.
 The big difference that makes it a barre chord though is that you lay your index finger over the six strings behind (i.e. nearer the neck of the guitar) the rest of the chord shape, see picture.

-The diagrams above shows F major and F minor chords, but the great thing with barre chords is that they are moveable and keeps the same shape all over the fret board.
-So regardless if that’s an F, G or A chord you will use the exact same chord shape, but change the position on the guitars fretboard.
-The next diagram will show you where to find each barre chord on the right frets according to the notes of the guitar.
+The diagrams above shows F major and F minor chords, but the great thing with barre chords is that they are movable and keeps the same shape all over the fretboard.
+So regardless if that’s an F, G or A chord you use the exact same chord shape, but change the position on the guitars fretboard.
+The next diagram shows you where to find each barre chord on the right frets according to the notes of the guitar.

 Barre chords with A shape